SalSevenSix/serverjockey/README.md

 ## Fedora/CentOS Install
 Arch x86_64 only.
+Requires Python 3.10 installed.
 Tested and works on Fedora 36

 * Download and install the rpm package
 ```bash